-Table 2-5 specifies the various land uses that are allowed within each of the various land use districts of the Downtown Pomona Specific Plan.
+Table 2-5 specifies the various land uses that are allowed within each of the land use districts of the Downtown Pomona Specific Plan.
 The letter in the columns beneath the district designations describe the allowed uses category described as follows:

-- P: The use is permitted by right within the specified district (i.e., no discretionary application required). - P2: The use is permitted only in upper story levels, lower levels/basement or in the rear of a building subject to the following provisions: - Maximum Area of Rear Use Rear uses shall not exceed 50% of the ground story area of the unit, unless it can be determined by the Planning Division that designing the partition between the rear and front use would be more logical if it incorporated permanent structural or mechanical components of the building.
-In no event shall the rear use occupy more than 65% of the ground story area. - Separation of Related Rear Use When related P (Permitted Use) and P2 (Permitted Use in Upper Levels, Lower Levels or Rear) are located adjacent to one another within a structure, no separation will be required.
-Related uses shall include uses that have a common product or customer base.
-For example, the retail and manufacturing portions of the El Merendero bakery are considered related uses. - Separation of Unrelated Rear Uses Although there will be flexibility in the nature and design of the physical separation between unrelated uses, the use of walls or other physical separation will be encouraged. - Access to Unrelated Rear Uses A separate rear or side entrance shall be provided for all unrelated uses.
-Entrances should be discouraged on service-oriented alleys. - M: The use is only allowed within the specified district with the approval of a Minor Conditional Use Permit consistent with applicable provisions of the DPSP and Pomona Zoning Code. - CUP: The use is only allowed within the specified district with the approval of a Conditional Use Permit consistent with applicable provisions of the DPSP and Pomona Zoning Code. - N/A: Not Allowed in this zone district.
+- P: The use is permitted by right within the specified district (i.e., no discretionary application required). - P2: The use is permitted only in upper story levels, lower levels/basement or in the rear of a ground-floor building subject to the following provisions: - In no event shall the rear use occupy more than 65% of the groud story area. - M: The use is only allowed within the specified district with the approval of a Minor Conditional Use Permit consistent with applicable provisions of the DPSP and Pomona Zoning Code. - CUP: The use is only allowed within the specified district with the approval of a Conditional Use Permit consistent with applicable provisions of the DPSP and Pomona Zoning Code. - N/A: Not Allowed in this zone district.
 A symbol of " " also indicates a not-allowed use.